 For most Americans, being in debt is a way of life.
 From their homes to their cars to their credit cards, these days, debt is a part of everyday life.
 In fact, many people are so deeply in debt, that they often go further in debt with products like payday loans just to keep up with the interest on their original loans.
-As you can imagine, the pitfalls of payday loans is a vicious cycle.
+As you can imagine, the pitfalls of payday loans are a vicious cycle.
 Is there a way to break the debt habit and pay off your credit cards, the primary source of America’s debt?
 Read on to learn how you can pay off what you currently owe without incurring any new debt.

 Restrict the Use of Your Credit Cards